Linear Depth Increase of Lambda Terms along Leftmost-Outermost Beta-Reduction: Simulation of -reduction on -terms

-The altered rules concern $\ssearchred$\nb-steps that descend into an abstraction, and $\scontractred$\nb-steps that simulate the reduction of \betaredex{es}.
-In both cases before the step the pertaining abstractions are represented by terms with a scope symbol at the root, and then the expansion of this scope symbol as stipulated in the expansion~\TRS\ is used.
+The changes in the adapted simulation TRS concern $\sdescendinfolabsred$ steps that descend into an abstraction, and $\scontractred$ steps that simulate the reduction of \betaredex{es}.
+In both cases prior to the step the pertaining abstractions are represented by terms with a scope symbol at the root.
+Then in the steps the definition of the scope symbol in the underlying \lTRS\ is used.
 Additional substitution rules are not necessary any more, because the substitution involved in the contraction of a (represented) \betaredex\ can now be carried out by a single first-order rewrite step.
 This is because such a step includes the transportation of the argument of a redex into the scope context that defines the body of the abstraction.
-An additional parameter $i$ of the operation symbols $\sthunkni{n}{i}\,$, $\sunthunkni{n}{i}$ is used to prevent that any two nested named abstractions refer to the same variable name, safeguarding that rewrite sequences denote meaningful reductions on \lambdaterms.
+An additional parameter $i$ of the operation symbols $\slopni{n}{i}\,$ is used to prevent that any two nested abstractions refer to the same variable name, safeguarding that rewrite sequences denote meaningful reductions on \lambdaterms.